Flying-Toast/qiyi_smartcube_protocol/README.md

 *Not all* types of cube->app messages need to be ACKed - see the "Needs ACK?" section in the respective command's descriptions.

-TODO: seems like state change notifs only get ACKed every other time?
+TODO: seems like state change notifs only need to get ACKed sometimes?
 Maybe there's a field in the state change command to request an ACK?

 ## Cube Hello
 |Command|Direction|Needs ACK?|